Gagan-KM/A-Novel-Model-for-Product-Demand-Forecasting/README.md

-# A-Novel-Model-for-Product-Demand-Forecasting

-Overview:
-  As the smartphone/cellphone market has exploded, the war on which smartphone platform will dominate has become fiercer than ever.
-In that vain, the goal of this paper is to answer two fundamental questions: What are the adoption trends for smartphones? and how can we estimate the demand for new smartphones?
-  Lack of planning is one cause of small business failure according to Business Know-How.
-  When releasing a new 	product, a company is particularly vulnerable to failure if it doesn’t follow a well-	designed and thought-out plan.
-  Before you manufacture your new product, and start 	asking customers to buy it, it's important to conduct due diligence to investigate whether this is a smart business decision.
-Aim:
-  To build and real time application useful for companies to know demand for new products using FULL Stack Development technologies.
+A Novel Model for Product Demand Forecasting
+Overview
+The rapidly growing smartphone market has intensified competition among platforms.
+This project aims to answer two key questions:

+What are the adoption trends for smartphones?
+How can we estimate the demand for new smartphones?
+Lack of proper planning is a major factor in the failure of small businesses, as noted by Business Know-How.
+When launching a new product, companies are particularly vulnerable if they do not follow a well-structured plan.
+Conducting due diligence before manufacturing and marketing a new product is crucial to determine if it is a wise business decision.

+Aim
+The goal of this project is to develop a real-time application using Full Stack Development technologies that helps companies forecast demand for new products.

 Objectives
-  Proposed system is a product demand forecasting system.
-  Proposed system is a real time application.
-  To provide easy platform for the companies to know demand for products.
-  Proposed system is an automation to increase business profit and satisfying the companies to better extent.
+Develop a Product Demand Forecasting System: The proposed system will forecast demand for new products.
+Real-Time Application: The system will operate in real-time, providing up-to-date insights.
+User-Friendly Platform: Companies will have an easy-to-use platform to understand product demand.
+Automated Solution: The system automates the process, enhancing business profitability and customer satisfaction.
-Advantages of the Project
+Advantages
-  Helps companies and provides the service in an efficient way.
-  System useful in decision making.
-  No manual work is required.
-  Improves company standards.
-  Reduces loss and increases business profits.
-  Increasing the products with more demand.
+Efficient Decision-Making: The system supports companies in making informed decisions.
+Eliminates Manual Work: Automation reduces the need for manual processes.
+Enhances Company Standards: By improving accuracy and reducing risks, the system boosts overall business standards.
+Increases Profits: It helps in minimizing losses and maximizing profits by aligning production with demand.
+Optimizes Product Offerings: Companies can focus on increasing the availability of high-demand products.